 Results of a Conviction for Driving While Addicted

-The penalties for driving while addicted vary depending upon whether it is a first time or subsequent offense.
+The penalties for driving while addicted vary depending on whether it is a first-time or subsequent offense.
 A first-time conviction in the court system in California can lead to fines, along with: